tarwn/lessthandot-hugo/blogs/content/posts/2016-12-21-a-custom-jasmine-runner-to-find-my-slowest-specs.md

   - phantomjs

 ---
-I&#8217;ve been playing around lately with a pure command-line Jasmine runner that doesn&#8217;t rely on a SpecRunner file to run tests.
+I've been playing around lately with a pure command-line Jasmine runner that doesn't rely on a SpecRunner file to run tests.
 I work daily with a largish application that is well over 100K lines of front-end code and greater than 7000 front-end tests.
 Over time as the codebase and test count has grown, our Continuous Integration environment has continued to get slower.
-While build servers like Jenkins and TeamCity provide some analytics around slow tests, there is still some digging involved to identify the best targets for improvement, something I&#8217;m hoping a local runner can make easier.
+While build servers like Jenkins and TeamCity provide some analytics around slow tests, there is still some digging involved to identify the best targets for improvement, something I'm hoping a local runner can make easier.

-Sample code for this post: [tools/jasmine2-runner/jasmine2-runner.js][1] (embedded in a sample project named &#8220;townthing&#8221;).
+Sample code for this post: [tools/jasmine2-runner/jasmine2-runner.js][1] (embedded in a sample project named “townthing”).

-I&#8217;ve taken a very small project I&#8217;ve used in prior posts on [Karma][2] and [WallabyJS][3] and written a reusable Jasmine console runner, relying on Phantom 2, that creates a set of statistics as it runs and tries to identify the slowest set of tests in the set without pushing it to a remote server.
+I've taken a very small project I've used in prior posts on [Karma][2] and [WallabyJS][3] and written a reusable Jasmine console runner, relying on Phantom 2, that creates a set of statistics as it runs and tries to identify the slowest set of tests in the set without pushing it to a remote server.

 ## What are my slowest tests?

-My test project is small enough that I won&#8217;t learn that much new, but it&#8217;s big enough to serve as an example.
+My test project is small enough that I won't learn that much new, but it's big enough to serve as an example.

 I have Phantom installed locally and in my path, so to run the tests I can do this:

 `phantomjs.exe .\tools\jasmine2-runner\jasmine2-runner.js "['../test/compass.spec', '../test/tile.spec', '../test/tree.spec', '../test/weather.spec']"`

-The sample code uses requirejs, so I&#8217;m passing in an array of specs that will be used in a define statement prior to running jasmine.
+The sample code uses requirejs, so I'm passing in an array of specs that will be used in a define statement prior to running jasmine.

 The results from running this look like: